Muah Chee

 Instructions

-• Mix the glutinous rice flour and tapioca flour with water to form a batter.
-Transfer the batter to a greased pan and steam over high heat for 10-15 minutes, until the glutinous rice paste is completely cooked through in the center.
+• Steaming: Pour the batter into the greased pan and steam over high heat for 15 minutes, or until fully cooked in the center.
 Let cool.

-• In a deep dish, mix the ground roasted peanuts, sugar, and sesame seeds until well combined.
-Cut a small piece of the rice paste using a plastic knife.
-Drop it into the mixture and cut the rice paste into smaller cubes.
-Coat the cubes well with the mixture, then dish out and serve immediately with some fried shallot crisps.
+• Roasted Peanut Mixture: In a deep dish, mix the ground roasted peanuts, sugar, and sesame seeds until well combined.
+Cut a small piece of the Muar Chee dough using a dough chopper and drop it into the mixture.

 Notes